 The People of the Gun have little time for “Israeli carry.”
-They scoff at the idea of carrying a pistol with an empty chamber.
+They scoff at the idea of concealed-carry with a pistol that has an empty chamber.
 “Why add an extra step to a defensive gun use, especially when adrenalin is flowing and time is short?”
 Safety?
 “Keep your finger off the trigger!”
-Yes, well, let’s take a look at the history and current state of Israeli carry in Israel.
+Yes, well, let’s take a look at the history of this carry method and current state of Israeli method in Israel.

 Israeli Carry pre-dates Israel.
-Empty chamber carry was adopted and popularized by legendary close-quarters combat instructor W. E. Fairbairn.
-Fairbairn considered the relative frequency of administrative [gun] handling vs. gunfighting and declared chamberless carry the best method for people with limited training.
+Empty-chamber carry was adopted and popularized by legendary close-quarters-combat self-defense instructor W. E. Fairbairn.
+Firearms instructor Fairbairn considered the relative frequency of administrative [gun] handling vs. gunfighting and declared chamberless carry to be the best method, with the highest gun safety, for people with limited training.

-For most of the 20th century, “Israeli carry” was the standard for military, police and civilians.
-The state of Israel was created On 14 May 1948.
-Its fighters/civilians carried their handguns in the “traditional” manner.
+For most of the 20th century, “Israeli carry” chamber empty was the standard for military, police and civilians.
+The state of Israel was created on May 14, 1948.
+Its fighters/civilians carried their handguns in the “traditional” manner, without one in the chamber.

-In post-war America, with the development of modern drop-safe semi-automatic handguns, Jeff Cooper and others argued against empty chamber carry.
-American police agencies and civilians followed suit.
+In post-war America, with the development of modern drop-safe semi-automatic handguns, World War II veteran Jeff Cooper and others argued against empty-chamber carry conditions.
+American law enforcement and civilians followed suit.

-The rest of the world didn’t switch to carrying semi-automatic pistols with a round chambered.
+The rest of the world didn’t switch to carrying semi-automatic pistols in a holster with a round chambered.
 And still hasn’t.
-While there are a few Israeli military units that carry pistols with a round chambered, Israelis continue to carry without a round chambered.
+While there are a few Israeli military units that carry pistols with a round chambered, Israelis continue to carry in real life without a round chambered.
+They use the support hand to manipulate the action and put a round in the chamber.

 For one thing, it’s illegal to do so for civilians, most military and police.
-For another, empty chamber carry satisfies the same goal that inspired the practice in the first place: safety.
+For another, empty-chamber carry satisfies the same goal that inspired the practice in the first place: sidearm safety for carriers and bystanders.

-If you’ve been to Israel you may have noticed the large number of people carrying firearms.
-Armed soldiers (on and off duty), security and police are everywhere.
-I haven’t seen a more openly armed populace anywhere in the world.
+If you’ve been to Israel, you may have noticed the large number of people carrying firearms, including double action pistols and double action revolvers.
+Armed soldiers (on and off duty), security, police, and Mossad are everywhere.
+I haven’t seen a more openly armed populace with modern firearms anywhere in the world.

 Despite the fact that Israel is surrounded and infiltrated by enemies, the likelihood of an attack by a terrorist or criminal are low.
 According to nationmaster.com, Israel’s murder rate is 20.47 per million people.
 In the U.S., it’s 42.01.

-There’s another important factor: most Israelis carrying a firearm don’t carry because they want to.
-They carry because they have to.
+There’s another important factor: Most Israelis carrying a firearm don’t carry a loaded firearm because they want to.
+They carry one of them because they have to.
 This takes away from the sense of personal responsibility for their firearm.

 All of which means that the odds of an Israeli being injured or killed by an negligent discharge are higher than the chances of facing a similar fate from a terrorist or armed criminal.

-In the past year in Israel, with the uptick of car ramming and stabbing attacks by terrorists, the issue of chambered or not didn’t prevent any of these terrorists from being neutralized.
+In the past year in Israel, with the uptick of car ramming and stabbing attacks by terrorists, the issue of Condition One chambered or not didn’t prevent any of these terrorists from being neutralized.

-As for the “delay” caused by carrying unchambered . . .
+As for the “delay” caused by carrying unchambered, racking and firing . . .

-To qualify for duty, all Israeli military and police units must meet a standard of 1.2 seconds for placing the first round on target at eight meters with a handgun, starting unchambered.
-I doubt that most chambered carrying U.S. gun owners can match that.
+To qualify for duty, all Israeli military commandos and police units must meet an Israeli draw standard of 1.2 seconds for placing the first round on target at eight meters with a handgun, starting unchambered, no round under the firing pin.
+I doubt that most chambered-carrying U.S. gun owners can match that at the gun range, much less in the field.

 As a former IDF soldier and current U.S. civilian, I always carry chambered and train my students to do so.
-But I fully understand those who choose to carry without a round chambered, whether for safety or psychological comfort.
+But I fully understand those who choose to carry a loaded magazine, but without a round chambered, whether for safety or psychological comfort, and regardless of each gun’s safety mechanisms.

 Ron Grobman is the founder of Tactical Fitness in Austin, Texas.